ct-js/docs.ctjs.rocks/docs/migration-0to1.md

 ## Changes from 1.0.0-next-1 to 1.0.0-next-2

 For working with different resolutions, you should now use `ct.viewWidth` and `ct.viewHeight` instead of `ct.width` and `ct.height`.
 The latter now mean the size of a drawing canvas, which doesn't always match with your viewport, especially when using new sizing modes of `ct.fittoscreen`.

+## Changes in 1.0.0-next-3

+### Keyboard and mouse support

+ct.js now uses Actions for mapping a user input with game events.
+You can read about Actions [here](/actions.html).
+Because of that, `ct.mouse` dropped out of the core and is now a catmod.

+All old projects will automatically work with `ct.mouse.legacy` and, if needed, `ct.keyboard.legacy`.
+They reflect the previous behaviour of these modules and should not cause compatibility issues.

+The new `ct.keyboard` doesn't have `ct.keyboard.pressed`, `ct.keyboard.down`, and `ct.keyboard.released`.
+Instead, it fully relies on the new Actions system.